0% balance transfer offers were hot back in the mid-2000s.

 The interest, however, starts accruing (adding up) from the moment of purchase.

-If you don’t compete the payments by the term end date, then all of that accumulated interest becomes added to your balance.
+If you don’t complete the payments by the term end date, then all of that accumulated interest becomes added to your balance.

 0% interest credit card balance transfer offers are a little different.